leanprover-community/mathematics_in_lean/html/_sources/logic.rst.txt

 from the last section,
 which say that ``a`` is an upper bound or lower bound on ``f``, respectively.
-We can use the existential quantifier to say that "``f`` if bounded" without specifying the bound:
+We can use the existential quantifier to say that "``f`` is bounded" without specifying the bound:

 .. code-block:: lean